loftwah/linux-for-pirates/README.md

 For example, if the subnet mask is "255.255.255.0", it means that the first three octets (groups of 8 bits) of the IP address represent the network portion, while the last octet represents the host portion.
 Using this information, the pirates can determine which devices are part of the same subnet and can communicate with each other directly, without having to go through a router.

-In a real-world context, subnet masks are used to divide networks into smaller, more manageable parts and to improve the efficiency of communication between devices on a network.
+In the real-world, subnet masks are used to divide networks into smaller, more manageable parts and to improve the efficiency of communication between devices on a network.
 They are an important part of the IP addressing system, and they are used in many different types of networks, including pirate networks.

 ### How to calculate a subnet mask